shazzad/wp-form-ui/README.md

-# WPForm
+# WP Form UI

-A Form library for WordPress plugin & theme development.
+A Form library to rended forms for WordPress plugin & theme development.

 ### Installing